-NFIB Research Center has collected Small Business Economic Trends Data with Quarterly surveys since 1973 and monthly surveys since The sample is drawn from the membership files of the National Federation of Independent Business (NFIB).
-Each was mailed guestionnaire and one Subscriptions for twelve monthly SBET issues are \$250.
-Historical and unadjusted data are available, along with a copy of the questionnaire, from the NFIB Research Center.
+NFIB Research Center has collected Small Business Economic Trends Data with Quarterly surveys since 1973 and monthly surveys since 1986.
+The sample is drawn from the membership files of the National Federation of Independent Business (NFIB).
+Each was mailed a questionnaire and one reminder.
+Subscriptions for twelve monthly SBET issues are \$250.
+Historical and unadjusted data available, along with a copy of the questionnaire, from the NFIB Research Center.
 You may reproduce Small Business Economic Trends items if you cite the publication name and date and note it is a copyright of the NFIB Research Center. © NFIB Research Center.
 ISBS #0940791-24-2.
-Chief Economist William C. Dunkelberg and Director of Research and Policy Analysis Holly Wade are responsible for the report.
+Chief Economist William C. Dunkelberg and Executive Director of the NFIB Research Center Holly Wade are responsible for the report.